-San Diego Shoplifting Attorney
+San Diego Shoplifting Attorneys

 Shoplifting is a form of theft that involves stealing goods from a store.
 Unless the value of goods taken exceeds $950, shoplifting is charged as petty theft and is usually charged as a misdemeanor.
 This can carry time in jail and excessive fines.
 Shoplifting charges are usually backed by strong physical evidence, such as video surveillance, recovered property, and even witness testimony.
-For this reason, it is all the more important for you to work with a capable shoplifting attorney who can protect your rights and ensure you are treated fairly throughout the legal process.
+For this reason, it is all the more important for you to work with a capable San Diego shoplifting defense attorney who can protect your rights and ensure you are treated fairly throughout the legal process.

 James N. Dicks is a San Diego criminal lawyer experienced in defending theft crime charges; he has the resources needed to be effective.
 As a former police officer and a certified criminal law specialist, Attorney James N. Dicks has a solid understanding of California state laws and penalties as they apply to shoplifting.
 This knowledge and experience is invaluable in helping clients attain alternative sentencing, lessened charges, or a winning verdict.

 Shoplifting is defined under California Penal Code 495.5 as entering a business establishment, store, or shop during regular business hours with the intent to take property marked for sale without paying for them.
 This definition distances the charges from burglary, which is defined as stealing property from a business or dwelling outside of regular business hours.
 This distinction is key, as burglary is a much more serious crime in California that can lead to significant charges.
 When an alleged shoplifting crime took place can be key to protecting you from lengthy jail time and hefty fines.